glasp-api/angular-components/projects/multi-search/README.md

 ## Installation & Module Configuration

-Run `npm -i @glasp/multi-search` to install the library.
+Run `npm i @glasp/multi-search` to install the library.
 Please add the SearchModule as import in your app's module file.

 ```typescript
 import {NgModule} from "@angular/core";